matveynator/netchan/README.md

 }
 ```

-For a graceful shutdown, the owner closes the sending side and waits for `Done`:
+For graceful shutdown, the owner closes the sending side and waits for `Done`:

 ```go
 func closeConnection(connection *netchan.Channel[string]) {